mars0i/popco2/src/popco/nn/update.md

 since for the there will be identical weights at i,j and j,i, but matters for assymetric, directional links.

-For example, to cause the 0th, SEMANTIC node to send input to other nodes, but to never receive inputs, there should be nonzero weights in column 0 but not row 0, and this is how the weight matrix should be set up.
+For example, to cause the 0th, SEMANTIC or SALIENT node to send input to other nodes, but to never receive inputs, there should be nonzero weights in column 0 but not row 0, and this is how the weight matrix should be set up. i.e. if the index of the other node is i, the indexes should be i,0.

 However: `next-activns` would still change the SEMANTIC node over time, because it decays all nodes, wehther they get input or not.
 To undo